loopholelabs/latensee/README.md

 It enables you to:

-- **Visualize latency in real-time**: By providing a [hydrapp](https://github.com/pojntfx/hydrapp/)-based UI, it is able give insights into your Redis server's latency as the test is running.
+- **Visualize latency in real-time**: By providing a [hydrapp](https://github.com/pojntfx/hydrapp/)-based UI, it is able give insights into your Redis/Valkey server's latency as the test is running.
 - **Monitor jitter and latency over a long period of time**: By giving you the option of pausing and resuming tests and providing various configuration options, LatenSee can be used to gather detailed long-term metrics.
 - **Analyze test results with external tools**: Thanks to its integrated CSV export feature, it's easy to export measurement results and analyze them using your preferred tooling, too.